wowworks-team/developer-roadmap/NFRs.md

 ## Design & architecture
 ### Reusability requirements
-* [NFR901] The ready-to-publish codebase should be uploaded to Github https://github.com/wowworks-team - Connect to preview
+* [NFR901] The ready-to-publish codebase should be uploaded to Github https://github.com/wowworks-team.

 * [NFR902] Any method used more than 3 times must be moved to a common class.